 Program state and reduction rules.
 Program states in the semantics are triples H, l, t (where l is the heap address of the current scope object).
-The general form of a reduction rule is $\frac{< Premise>}{S_1 \rightarrow S_2}$, meaning that if a certain premise is true then the state S_1 evaluates to a state S_2 .
+The general form of a reduction rule is $\frac{\langle Premise \rangle}{S_1 \rightarrow S_2}$, meaning that if a certain premise is true then the state S_1 evaluates to a state S_2 .
 The rules can be further divided into two categories: transition axioms and context rules.
 An atomic transition is described by an axiom.
-For example, the axiom $H, I, V \rightarrow H, I, V$ describes that brackets can be removed when they surround a value (as opposed to a proper expression, where brackets are still meaningful).
+For example, the axiom $H, l, (v) \longrightarrow H, l, v$ describes that brackets can be removed when they surround a value (as opposed to a proper expression, where brackets are still meaningful).
 Contextual rules propagate such atomic transitions.
-To satisfy the assumptions of Section III-A, we represent a state H, l, t as a pair H, t where H adds a special property @curr_scp in the global object to store the current scope l (denoted by scope(H)).
+To satisfy the assumptions of Section 3.1, we represent a state H, l, t as a pair H, t where H adds a special property @curr_scp in the global object to store the current scope l (denoted by scope(H)).